mortezakowkabi/jcb-persian-documentation/013-dynamicGet.md

 There are three main data source options:

 1. **Back-end View** – Recommended.
-Pulls data directly from one of your component’s views.
+Pulls data directly from one of your component's views.
-2. **Joomla Database** – Enables fetching data from *any* component’s database tables.
+2. **Joomla Database** – Enables fetching data from *any* component's database tables.

    * Use with caution: complex table structures or relationships can cause issues.
 3. **Custom Get** – Lets you add your own PHP logic manually or let JCB generate it for you.